Beyond the Classroom

 Writing a Teaching Philosophy Statement

 This biweekly proseminar (ENG 350a) for first-year PhD students addresses the social and professional aspects of academic work in literary studies.
-Our series of discussions and workshops will cover skills useful for teaching and scholarship, practical issues such as navigating graduate school, institutional questions about academic and related work, and larger questions about the future of the humanities.
+Our series of discussions and workshops cover skills useful for teaching and scholarship, practical issues such as navigating graduate school, institutional questions about academic and related work, and larger questions about the future of the humanities.
 The course format combines discussion, brief presentations and guest speakers, and is intended to accommodate a wide range of student concerns and interests.
 The required course text is Karen Kelsky, The Professor Is In: The Essential Guide to Turning Your Ph.D.
 Into a Job.

 The Center hosts many events throughout the academic year.